genistat-ag/movie-database-assessment/document.md

    }
 ```

-6. Only Admin User can see review list
+6. Only Authenticated User can see review list

 - **Request**
 ```